Collin-Nelson/Robot-Arm-UI/Tasks.md

 # LESS IMPORTANT
 # [] TODO Add another tab to UI to set acceleration, max speed, angle range, LS position, etc parameters, etc
-# [] TODO Implement dynamic size and position within the window and each panel
+# [] TODO Implement dynamic size and position within the window and each panel - NEEDED?
 # [X] TODO Make the second tab of the UI into a place to generate poses and queue them, then run the entire queue at once
 # [X] TODO Make the third tab of the UI a place to save different queues of poses and load them into the second tab to run - possibly also fits in the second tab